Caccc/Gnome-shell-extension-Mediasplayers/README.md

 Gnome shell extension Mediasplayers is a simple extension for displaying player control, music and music cover in Gnome Shell.

+Players supported (depend of the correct MPRIS support by the players) :

+- Banshee (full fonctionnal)
+- Rhythmbox
+- Clementine
+- Quodlibet
+- Audacious
+- Guayadeque
+- MPD serveur (for Gnome Musique Player for example)

 Follow the @ycdref account on Twitter to know the Updates

 ### Screenshot